 Many guys who think they’re in the game seem to get stuck one point one.
 Some guys do a lot of point two and none of number one and then wonder why their fat, floppy, sloppy selves can’t get chicks.
 Combine them and you will maximize the likelihood of getting the good chicks.

-Almost every guy learns that chicks are random.
-Christ at Good Looking Loser calls it “Sexual availability” and some other things.
-Guys get confused by female randomness because 1) guys are more logical than chicks in general and 2) guys have a simple mating algorithm: we want to have sex with as many as the hottest chicks as possible.
+Almost every guy learns that chicks are random… Chris at Good Looking Loser calls it “Sexual availability” and some other names too… Guys get confused by female randomness because 1) guys are more logical than chicks in general and 2) guys have a simple mating algorithm: we want to have sex with as many as the hottest chicks as possible.
 Chicks have a much more confused and nuanced mating algorithm that chicks themselves don’t understand.
-And they frequently can’t explain.
-If you try to interrogate a chick’s logic, you’ll often get such confused garbage and babble that you’ll still not understand it and, worse, make the chick angry (I did this some in high school and college).
+And they frequently can’t explain why they feel or why they do what they do.
+If you try to interrogate a chick’s logic, you’ll often get such confused garbage and babble that you’ll still not understand it and, worse, make the chick angry by quizzing her about it (I did this some in high school and college).
+Chicks feel more than think.
 It’s important for guys to lead for many reasons, one being that most chicks are psychologically incapable of leading in a romantic situation.
 Their evolved psychology compels them not to lead.
+Guys feel too, but the feeling is much simpler… “Is she hot enough to f**k?
+I want to f**k her.”

 Novice guys want to do what they could have done differently with “this one girl.”
 The answer is often, “Nothing.”
 Or, “Something, but she still might have said no.” Don’t let any individual girl get in your head.
 She probably says no for reasons that have little to do with you and a lot to do with her.